pluralsight/intro-to-pytest/README.md

 In the repo folder, and see 35 items being collected, and 35 tests passing, in less than a second.

-Congratulations!
+(PyTest will list module file that it located tests inside of, and then a period for each test that passed, or other symbols for tests that failed, were skipped, etc...)

+But if you're seeing all that, then congratulations!
 You're ready to get started.

 The recommended approach is to read each example file, then run it directly with pytest, with the `v` flag (so that each Test Case is listed by name) and the `s` flag, so that we can see the raw output from the Tests, which will help explain how each example is working.
 (Though we can shorten this to `-vs`.)